ezzing/3DLayout-documentation/README.md

 (Types)](./layout-doc-imgs/building/custom-shape-types.png)

 Once you select one it will be created in the project center.
-You can tweak this custom shape from the aside panel (note that the cavas points can't be edited as they're grayed out).
-You can config in the panel the size of the edges and the building rotation.
-When you're ready, click *Finish* in the panel, and you will proceed to edit the building as regular one (see *Draw Shapes* option below).
+You can tweak this custom shape from the aside panel (note that the canvas points can't be edited as they're grayed out).
+Configure the size of the edges and the building rotation in the panel.
+Clicking on *Finish* you will proceed to edit the building as regular one (see next section *Draw Shape*).
 Once the building is created you can move it like any other building to the desired place.

 Special mention to the *Step by step* type.
 This powerful option lets you define a bulding wall by wall: